 Prohibit The Leadership School from adopting and enforcing policies and procedures regarding student speech at school, provided that the policies and procedures do not violate the rights of students as guaranteed by law.

-Limited Public Forum Model Policy [required][new]
+Limited Public Forum Policy

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.